-The case of acrinathrin is a good model of this effect (see Figure 2.5).
+The case of acrinathrin is a good model of this effect (see Figure 5).
 Its spectrum overlap slightly in the 300-330 nm region with the Solar spectrum and, therefore, solar photons can produce photoalteration processes after being exposed to the environment.
 But such natural photodegradation is very slow: E = 400 kJ/L to reach 10 % of the initial concentration under aerobic well-illuminated conditions.
 And the TOC content is near 50 % of the initial at this moment.
 This effect should be very similar when acrinathrin is present in natural waters.
 In surface water degradation is extremely slow and in ground water almost negligible.
 So disposal of acrinathrin into the environment could be very risky.
-When TiO2 is used (Figure 2.5), the degradation rate is increased and acrinathrin degradation is practically complete.
+When $TiO_2$ is used (Figure 5), the degradation rate is increased and acrinathrin degradation is practically complete.
 A commercial formulation (Rufast®, acrinathrin 15%) has been used and the presence of other organics in the formulation produces TOC to be the double than the stoichiometric quantity corresponding to acrinathrin.

-Figure 2.5.
-Disappearance of commercial acrinathrin by photolysis (●) and photocatalysis (▲) and evolution of Total Organic Carbon (open symbols).
-UV spectra between 200 and 400 nm of acrinathrin and sunlight is also shown.
+Figure 5.
+Disappearance of acrinathrin by photolysis ( $\bullet$ ) and photocatalysis ( $\triangle$ ) and evolution of TOC (open symbols).
+UV spectra of acrinathrin and sunlight is also shown.

-2.3.2 Radiant flux
+3.2 Radiant flux